 We conclude this discussion by noting that the \hi content and \hi morphologies of galaxies are useful tracers of various environmental effects.
-Although the galaxies are \hi deficient close to the cluster centre, those \hi deficient galaxies do not always have disturbed or unsettled \hi discs.
-Consequently, apart from processes like ram-pressure stripping and tidal interactions, more subtle processes like harassment and thermal evaporation may be at play in A2626.
-The presence of more \hi asymmetric galaxies in the substructures of A2626 indicates that tidal interactions between neighbouring galaxies are already pre-processing the substructure galaxies before they fall into the cluster core.
-The fact that SF deficiency is not related to the \hi deficiency or \hi morphology of galaxies in all three environments suggests that the physical mechanisms causing disturbed \hi morphologies take some time to affect the star formation activity.
-Although investigating the \hi deficiencies and morphologies of galaxies is important, the interpretation is difficult without ancillary data to better understand the effect of nurture on galaxy evolution.
+Although the galaxies are \hi deficient close to the cluster centre, these \hi -deficient galaxies do not always have disturbed or unsettled \hi discs.
+Consequently, in addition to processes such as ram-pressure stripping and tidal interactions, more subtle processes such as harassment and thermal evaporation may be at play in A2626.
+The presence of more \hi asymmetric galaxies in the substructures of A2626 indicates that tidal interactions between neighbouring galaxies likely pre-process the substructure galaxies before they fall into the cluster core.
+That the SF deficiency is not related to the \hi deficiency or \hi morphology of galaxies in all three environments suggests that the physical mechanisms causing disturbed \hi morphologies take some time to affect the star formation activity.
+Although it is important to investigate the \hi deficiencies and morphologies of galaxies, the interpretation is difficult without ancillary data that help us to better understand the effect of nurture on galaxy evolution.